 Perhaps Project No. 9 was attempting to parody generic evil villains similarly to how the story parodies isekai tropes but the outcome was wince-inducing more than funny.
 The one major exception is when Mile’s opponent during the graduation match unexpectedly ran away without fighting.

 Considering all the changes, the anime had the opportunity to use the villains to reinforce the idea that Crimson Reina shouldn’t be so quick to kill even though her father and surrogate family were all murdered by bandits.
-Despite spending multiple episodes mulling over these ethical issues, when it was revealed that these “bandits” were in fact foreign soldiers ordered to disrupt trade the story failed to point out that Reina could have started a war by murdering the surrendered soldiers.
+Despite spending multiple episodes mulling over these ethical issues, when it was revealed that these “bandits” were, in fact, foreign soldiers ordered to disrupt trade the story failed to point out that Reina could have started a war between nations by murdering the surrendered soldiers.
 Instead, there were some jokes and the issue was swept under the rug in time to jump to the next volume’s story arc.

 With all the changes and skipped content, it’s no surprise the overall pacing was pretty fast.
 With both of their isekai anime this season, Project No. 9 also followed the standard isekai adaptation formula of adapting four to five books per 12-episode anime season.